Skip to content

 Data & coverage

 Pulsy’s analysis is only as wide as the data behind it.
-Two kinds of data feed it, and they arrive very differently — which is the thing to internalize, because it sets what “Pulsy can see channel X” actually means.
+Amazon data and off-Amazon data feed it through different ingestion paths — which is the thing to internalize, because it sets what “Pulsy can see channel X” actually means.

 Amazon Ads data (Sponsored Products / Brands / Display, DSP, AMC) is ingested into the PULSEAD schema and surfaced through the six semantic analysts.
 This is the default, automatic path — see the data model for what’s covered and how current it is (refreshed nightly).

-Section titled “Off-Amazon — eight channels, via manual upload”
+Section titled “Off-Amazon — eight channels, mixed ingestion”

 Pulsy can also analyze off-Amazon advertising, across eight channels: